Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tạp chí Doanh NghiệpTạp chí Doanh Nghiệp26/11/2024

-On the afternoon of November 26, with 84.97% of delegates in favor, the National Assembly officially passed the Law on Value Added Tax (amended).
+On the afternoon of November 26, with 84.97% of delegates in agreement, the National Assembly officially passed the Law on Value Added Tax (amended).

 Notably, the Law on Value Added Tax (amended) has finalized the regulation on a 5% tax rate for fertilizer products.

-Before the draft Law was passed, presenting the Report on explanation, acceptance and revision of the draft law, Chairman of the Finance and Budget Committee Le Quang Manh provided more information on the tax rate issue, which many delegates were interested in and had different opinions.
+Before the draft Law was passed, presenting the Report on explanation, acceptance and revision of the draft Law, Chairman of the Finance - Budget Committee Le Quang Manh provided more information on the issue of tax rates, which many delegates were interested in and had different opinions.

 There are suggestions for a comprehensive assessment of the impact of this regulation on farmers and agricultural and aquatic production.
 There are concerns about the possibility of businesses taking advantage of the policy and raising prices, affecting farmers.